 - Keep contacts informed of your progress when it makes sense

 - Follow advice and share the results with those who offered

 - Let your contacts know when you have landed a position and thank those who helped you along the way.

 Here is a sample of a note sent to a contact who offered helpful advice:

-Thank you again for meeting with me earlier this week to discuss your position with Company X and your experiences working in finance.
-Per your suggestion, I looked into the chamber of commerce business listing and my research on local companies has already paid off!
+Thank you again for meeting with me earlier this week to discuss your position with Wells Fargo and your experiences working in finance.
+Per your suggestion, I looked into the chamber of commerce business listing, and my research on local companies has already paid off.
 As a result of my research, I was able to arrange attendance at a networking meeting with local professionals.
-I made wonderful new connections and opened doors to a few potential internships right here in Northfield!
+I made wonderful new connections and opened doors to a few potential internships in the Twin Cities.

 Be genuine in your interest in others and in your efforts to build connections.
 Remember that most human beings are thrilled at the prospect of helping another human being.
 You will feel especially good when you figure out a way to pay it forward.
 The Piper Center is here to support you through all the ups and downs of growing your professional network.
 Stop in when you need a pep talk, advice, or suggestions for whom to contact!